 Program on Science, Technology and Society at Harvard|

-Maya holds an M.A. degree in political science (concentration in political theory) from Boston College (2003-2005) and a B.A. in communication/journalism from the Federal University of Minas Gerais (1999-2002).
+Maya Mitre holds a PhD from the Department of Political Science at the Federal University of Minas Gerais in Brazil. and an M.A. degree in political science (concentration in political theory) from Boston College (2003-2005) and a B.A. in communication/journalism from the Federal University of Minas Gerais (1999-2002).
 She taught an undergraduate course on Brazilian social and political thought (2005-2008) and an extension course for public servants on new paradigms of public administration (2006), both at the School of Government of the State of Minas Gerais in Brazil.
 She has published articles on Nietzsche’s critique of democracy and on the internet as a space for political participation and mobilization.

 As an undergraduate, Maya worked for Ciência Hoje, a monthly scientific magazine supported by the Brazilian Society for the Progress of Science and won an award for young journalists who contributed to the dissemination of science.

-Maya’s doctoral research is currently being funded by Capes, an agency of the Brazilian Ministry of Education.
+Maya’s doctoral research was funded by Capes, an agency of the Brazilian Ministry of Education.

 Note: The above information concerns a past fellow at the Program on Science, Technology, and Society at the Harvard Kennedy School.
 It does not constituent evidence of current enrollment.
 The information may be out of date.
 To update their information, past fellows should e-mail the site administrator.